 What is an Occupational Therapist?

-Most bookings (referrals) come from the doctor (GP) but you are welcome to speak with our Intake Team who will help direct you to the service that best suits your needs.
+Most people get a referral from their doctor (GP) but you are welcome to speak with our Intake Coordinator who will help arrange an appointment to see an Occupational Therapist.

 How much does it cost?

-Health Care Card Holders - $9.60 per visit
+Health Care Card/ Pension concession Holders - $10.10 for initial visit

 Other payment options are available.

 When we receive your referral our Intake Coordinator will contact you about booking an appointment.
 Alternatively you can contact the Primary Health department on (03) 5862 0560 or in person at the Primary Health Reception, 2 Katamatite Road, Numurkah.
 Our Intake Coordinator will then talk to you about your request.

 The visitor car park is located on Katamatite Road.

 We have a number of frames, shower stools and wheelchairs that you can hire.
 Please contact Primary Health reception on (03) 5862 0560 for more information.